swt30/thesis/chapters/03-models/03-models.md

 I found that thermal expansion can lead to significant changes in the radii of water-rich super-Earths.
 I constructed super-Earths in two different ways.
-First I modelled them as isothermal spheres containing an Earth-like core (33 per cent Fe and 67 per cent MgSiO$_3$) underneath a water layer of 30 per cent of the planet's mass.
+First I modelled them as isothermal spheres containing an Earth-like core (33% Fe and 67% MgSiO$_3$) underneath a water layer of 30% of the planet's mass.
 Then I instead allowed the temperature to increase adiabatically into the water layer.

 @Fig:isotherms-vs-adiabats shows that the assumption that thermal expansion effects are negligible, which was made in some previous studies, is not the case.